 style: lo-fi indie pop, 92 BPM, soft snare, warm pad

-Best on: Reels-leaning — Reels viewers will sit through a full 12-16s if the loop is aesthetic; the seamless rejoin keeps the audio playing across replays.
+Best on: Reels-leaning — viewers sit through a full 12-16s if the loop is aesthetic, and the seamless rejoin keeps audio playing across replays.

-Why it goes viral: aesthetic creators (fashion, travel, slow-living) need audio that disappears into the vibe, not audio that performs over it.
+Why it works: aesthetic creators (fashion, travel, slow-living) need audio that disappears into the vibe, not audio that performs over it.

 Double-Time Chorus Hook

-Production notes: pop / pop-rap, verse at 70 BPM feel, chorus jumps to 140 BPM feel (same tempo, doubled subdivision), 10-12s total, hi-hats halve their note value at the chorus.
+Production notes: pop / pop-rap, verse at a 70 BPM feel, chorus jumps to a 140 BPM feel (same tempo, doubled subdivision), 10-12s total, hi-hats halve their note value at the chorus.

 [Verse → Hook]